-- Successfully represented the largest public school district in Tennessee in defense of employment case arising out of federal and state law causes of action, specifically including Title VII of the Civil Rights Act of 1964 and wrongful discharge.
+- Successfully defended the largest public school district in Tennessee against allegations of violations of Title VII of the Civil Rights Act of 1964.

 - Successfully defended a title company against Freddie Mac's attempt to add them to the list of excluded providers.